Python-Crash-Course/Python101/Installation/installation_guide.md

 If you intend to use version control you should also install Git:
 > https://github.com/git-for-windows/git/releases/download/v2.24.0.windows.1/Git-2.24.0-64-bit.exe

-## Anaconda and Miniconda
+## Miniconda

-We will be using a common distribution of Python called Anaconda, which includes some benefits and pre-setup compared to installing directly from the Python website.
-We use a minimal installer called Miniconda, which is a lightweight version of the bigger Anaconda.
+Miniconda is a lightwieght version of a common distribution of Python called Anaconda, it's supposed to be a more user friendly installation.
+This installation makes it easy to work in an editor called Spyder, which has a lot of similarities with the Matlab environment.

 **Note:** If you already have a working installation of Python on your system that you are comfortable using, you don't need to follow this installation guide.

-##### 1. Download and install Miniconda
+### 1. Download and install Miniconda
-Choose installer file with Python 3.7 that suits your Windows system from this site:
+Choose the installer file with Python 3.7 that suits your Windows system from this site:
 >https://docs.conda.io/en/latest/miniconda.html

-In the installation section called _Advanced Installation Options_, check the box saying _Add Anaconda to my PATH environment variable_.
+In the installation section called *Advanced Installation Options*, check the box saying _Add Anaconda to my PATH environment variable_.
 It will say that it's not recommended, but do it anyway.
 ![](Add_anaconda_to_path.png)

 Other than this, just choose defaults for the installation.

-##### 2. Install Anaconda Navigator
+### 2. Install Anaconda Navigator
-Go to Start, type `anaconda prompt` and open the program.
+Go to Windows Start, type `anaconda prompt` and open the program.
 Don't get scared by the DOS-look.
 In the program, type
 ```
 conda install -c anaconda anaconda-navigator